mped-oticon/silly_logic2/readme.md

 Testing of our python code without interfering with physically attached devices, requires masking out USB devices.
 Therefore selecting a virtual device will let `./logic.sh` execute under `./mask_out_usb_devices.sh`.

+## Errata

+* Masking out USB devices does not work under docker.
+This is an integration issue between bubblewrap and dockers usage of cgroups.
+Workaround is to use `--no-mask_usb` option, so bubblewrap is not invoked.